-In addition, the Dodd-Frank Act included "whistleblower" provisions that have been enacted and that will entitle persons who report alleged wrongdoing to the SEC to cash rewards.
+In addition, the Dodd-Frank Wall Street Reform and Consumer Protection Act included "whistleblower" provisions that have been enacted and entitles persons who report alleged wrongdoing to the SEC to cash rewards.
 We anticipate that these provisions will result in a significant increase in whistleblower claims across our industry.
 Addressing such claims could generate significant expenses and take up significant management time, even for frivolous or non-meritorious claims.